-Any player bringing a mobile phone into the playing area and toilets will cause his team to be fined 2 VP.
-This penalty is mandatory.
+Any player bringing a mobile phone into the playing area and toilets will result in his team being fined 2 VP.
+This penalty is automatic.

 K. IOC CONFORMANCE

 1. Dress Code

 In the European Open, Ladies and Senior Teams Championships to be held in Tenerife in June 2001 all teams will be requested to adopt the following dress code.
 (Please note that the dress code will be obligatory for the 2003 Teams Championship).